Global Tea Faculty

 As a librarian, Adam Siegel prepares a comprehensive bibliography of early and significant publications on the science and culture of tea from antiquity to the present.

 Dr. Joseph Sorensen's research focus is primarily classical and medieval Japanese poetry and poetics.
-He has a standing interest in the related arts of flower arrangement (ikebana) and the tea ceremony (chanoyu).
+Associate Professor Sorensen has a standing interest in the related arts of flower arrangement (ikebana) and the tea ceremony (chanoyu).
 He is a member of the board of directors for the International Society of Ikebana Studies, and annually takes his students to participate in tea lessons as part of his Quarter Abroad program in Kyoto, Japan.

 Dr. Smriti Srinivas' research interests include the cities, body, social memory, religion, and the Indian Ocean.
 She is running a Mellon Research Initiative with Bettina Ng'weno called "Reimagining Indian Ocean Worlds."
 They have an ongoing blog project about how people drink tea across the Indian Ocean region.